VA Loan Benefits

 For example, suppose a borrower makes $60,000 on their current job.
 This means that before taxes and other items are cut from their pay, their monthly gross income is $5,000.
 41% of $5,000 is $2,050.
 This means that the borrower’s new house payment, plus their debt payments like a car payment, credit card payments, student loans, and other debt cannot be over $2,050.

-VA Loans Also Calculate Residual Income to Protect the Borrower
+VA Mortgages Also Calculate Residual Income to Protect the Borrower

 The residual income is the amount of money left over after paying monthly debt and paying utilities and income taxes.
 The necessary residual income amount is based on the size of the family and the region of the country where the borrower plans to live.

-The residual income test is one of the main reasons why the VA home loan has the lowest percentage of foreclosures among most types of mortgage loans.
+The residual income test is one of the main reasons why the this mortgage has the lowest percentage of foreclosures among most types of mortgage loans.

 VA Requires the Borrower to Reside Within the Home

-The VA home loan is intended for applicants that plan to reside within the home as their primary property.
+The VA mortgage is intended for applicants who plan to reside within the home as their primary property.
 This mortgage is not allowed for vacation homes or rental properties.

-Although the VA guidelines state that it is possible to use the VA home loan to purchase a multi-family home such as a duplex or triplex, it is very difficult to find a lender that will approve that type of purchase.
+Although the guidelines state that it is possible to use the loan to purchase a multi-family home such as a duplex or triplex, it is very difficult to find a lender that will approve that type of purchase.

 To have a reserve of money needed to pay the infrequent guarantee to a lender if a home is foreclosed, the VA charges a funding fee on each loan.